avsm/oxcaml-icfp-tutorial/ACTIVITY2.md

 - **Crosses portability**: Can be passed between domains safely
 - **Crosses contention**: Multiple domains can access without `uncontended` requirement

-From the tutorial's mode crossing table:
+From the mode crossing table:
 ```
 | Kind           | Constraint                    | Crosses  |
 | immutable_data | no functions or mutable fields, deeply | portability, contention |